MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1063-implement-idisposable-correctly.md

 - Make sure that Dispose(bool) is declared as protected, virtual, and unsealed.

-- Modify your finalize method so that it calls Dispose(true), then calls GC.SuppressFinalize on the current object instance (`this`, or `Me` in Visual Basic), and then returns.
+- Modify Dispose() so that it calls Dispose(true), then calls <xref:System.GC.SuppressFinalize%2A> on the current object instance (`this`, or `Me` in Visual Basic), and then returns.

-- Modify your finalize method so that it calls Dispose(false) and then returns.
+- Modify your finalizer so that it calls Dispose(false) and then returns.

 - If you create an unsealed type that declares and implements the <xref:System.IDisposable> interface, make sure that the implementation of <xref:System.IDisposable> follows the pattern that is described earlier in this section.